aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-resources/rendering-resource-usage-view/_index.md

 {{% alert color="primary" %}}

 Being able to render individual project views, for example, resource usage against tasks is a common requirement for a developer who works with Microsoft Project files.
 Aspose.Tasks API supports this requirement and lets you render project resources to various formats e.g. PDF.
-Resource usage can be rendered using Aspose.Tasks' [PresentationFormat]() with different timescale settings like Days, ThirdofMonths and Months.
+Resource usage can be rendered using Aspose.Tasks' [PresentationFormat]() with different timescale settings like Days, ThirdOfMonths and Months.

 {{% /alert %}}
 ## **Rendering Resource Usage View**